ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

   from Github.
 - The `pa4-final-code` assignment in Gradescope, where you will submit your final code for performing measurements, along with a README describing how you measured things.
+This README should just contain a few sentences describing how you ran your program to generate data.
 - The `pa4-written` assignment in Gradescope, where you will submit a _single_ PDF file called `pa4.pdf`.
-You will _not_ submit a README for the final submission, or any code, just this PDF file.
   - The _first_ page should have your big-O justifications, which should take up one page (you don't have to write a page of text!
 But don't put any other answers on the first page)